Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: Introduction

 The N-soliton solution of eq.
-(1) may be viewed as a reflectionless potential $U$ which supports $N$ boundstates of the Hamiltonian operator $H$.
+(1) may be viewed as a reflectionless potential $U$ which supports $N$ bound states of the Hamiltonian operator $H$.
 Lax (1968) has shown that when the 'time' evolution of U is governed by eq.
 (1), if the 'time' evolution of the eigenstates $\psi_k$ is governed by

 where the operator $B_m$ satisfies the commutator relation